-I know my first instinct when going on a trip, regardless of how short is bringing too many items.
+I know my first instinct when going on a trip, regardless of how short is to bring too many items.
 I know I’m not really going to wear 10 shirts in 2 days, but what if I do?
 You need to put those thoughts out of your head, and the packing process should be a breeze.
 Packing for a motorcycle camping trip is different.

 In fact pack for your planned off-bike activities, like hiking, or eating at a nice restaurant, and the range of temperatures expected during your trip.
 Also bringing shower shoes, and a light windbreaker is always a good idea.
 Synthetic materials are generally better for camping and riding than those made from cotton.
 Light synthetic materials dry quickly, compress easily for packing, keep you cooler on hot days, and can be layered for warmth when the weather turns cold.
 Motorcycle rain gear is usually sufficient protection for rainy weather in camp, but some type of waterproof hat might be added to your wet weather gear.

-Use small travel sized items for your toiletries, and bring a quick drying towel.
+Use small travel-sized items for your toiletries, and bring a quick-drying towel.
 Seal them all in a large ziplock bag and they should fit nicely into your packing routine.

 Before leaving home, it’s smart to plan which meals you expect to prepare versus those you’ll eat in a restaurant.
 In reality, try something simple and compact like hot dogs.
 Although there’s no need to pack the trip’s complete food supply before first setting out, anticipating and bringing the cooking equipment, condiments, and other related items needed is good planning.
-Instead for your first trip, keep it simple and add as you go.
+Instead, for your first trip, keep it simple and add as you go.